phsteffen/kanboard-themeplus/README.md

 on the login-page and some more things.
 For more information have a look in the config-default.php.

-* Chose an other theme - for example a dark-theme
 * Add your own css-file or replace the plugin-css-file
 * Add a logo at login-page
 * Add one oder more links at the login-page (for example in germany it